lockwo/distreqx/docs/misc/faq.md

 ## Why use equinox?

 The `Jittable` class is basically an equinox module (if you squint) and while we could reimplement a custom Module class (like GPJax does), why reinvent the wheel?
 Equinox is actively being developed and should it become inactive is still possible to maintain.

+## What about flowjax?

+When I started this project, I was unaware of [flowjax](https://github.com/danielward27/flowjax).
+Although flowjax does provide a lot of advanced tooling for NFs and bijections, there are notable differences. `distreqx` is less specialized and provides a broader baseline set of tools (e.g. distributions). flowjax has more advanced NF tools. `distreqx` also adheres to an abstract/final design pattern from the development side. flowjax also approaches the concept of "transformed" distributions in a different manner.